e-nsk logo

 OK, to start from the beginning: Novosibirsk is located in Siberia, which is part of Russia, the largest country in the world.
 The Russian President is currently Vladimir Putin.
 The capital of Russia is Moscow.

 Siberia is huge!
 It stretches from the Ural mountains on the west to the Pacific Ocean on the east.
 All of Europe could fit inside of Siberia several times over.
-Siberia is well known for its huge deposits of natural resources such as coal, gas, oil, fur, timber, etc. The largest cities in Siberia are Novosibirsk, Omsk, Krasnoyarsk, Tomsk, Kemerovo, Novokuznetsk, and Irkutsk.
+Siberia is well known for its huge deposits of natural resources such as coal, gas, oil, fur, timber, etc. The largest cities in Siberia around Novosibirsk are Omsk, Krasnoyarsk, Tomsk, Kemerovo, Novokuznetsk and Barnaul.

 Novosibirsk Region is located in the southern part of western Siberia, about 3,200 km from Moscow (three and a half hours by air).

-Novosibirsk city (founded in 1893 and called Novo-Nikolaevsk prior to October Revolution) is quite large, and it is difficult to draw a line what is territorially Novosibirsk and what isn't among other closely located towns and dwellings.
+Novosibirsk city (founded in 1893 and called Novo-Nikolaevsk prior to October Revolution) is quite large, and it is difficult to draw a line what is territorially Novosibirsk and what isn’t among other closely located towns and dwellings.
 You will hear about Berdsk, Akademgorodok, Krasnoobsk (Vashnil) and probably other neighbouring villages.
-Akademgorodok is considered the part of Novosibirsk, while the other usually not, however, Berdsk and Krasnoobsk are not much far closer and many of their citizens work in Novosibirsk offices and commute daily.
-About 1,5 million people live here.
+Akademgorodok is considered the part of Novosibirsk, while the other usually not, however, Berdsk and Krasnoobsk are not much farther and many of their citizens work in Novosibirsk offices and commute daily.
+About 1,5 million people live in Novosibirsk area.

 What is life in Novosibirsk like?